uperl/Data-Section-Writer/README.md

 Added text files will get an added trailing new line if they do not already have them.
 This is a requirement of the format used by the data section modules.

-For binary files (base64 encoded) this isn't relevant.
+For binary files (base64 encoded) the content returned by [Mojo::Loader](https://metacpan.org/pod/Mojo::Loader) should be identical.

+Not tested, and probably not working on Windows, though patches for this are welcome.

 # AUTHOR